Groups, Orders, and Dynamics: The Space of Left-Orders

 \subsection{Finitely-generated positive cones}

-We first recall a short argument due to Linnell showing that, if a left-order $\preceq$ on a group $\Gamma$ is non-isolated in $\mathcal{LO}(\Gamma)$, then its positive cone is not finitely generated as a semigroup.
+We first recall a short argument due to Linnell showing that, if a left-order $\preceq$ on a group $\Gamma$ is non-isolated in $\mathcal{LO}(\Gamma)$, then its positive cone is not finitely-generated as a semigroup.

 \vsp